Wangbaiyue007/rtd-pybullet/README.md

 ### V. Render animation using Blender
 With all the `.pkl` files, it is easy to do the rendering by importing them to Blender.
 Check out the instructions [here](https://github.com/huy-ha/pybullet-blender-recorder).

-## TODO:
-Connect with MATLAB version of ARMTD.